 The first thing to note is that unless you live in a place that has great weather year round then unfortunately golf is likely not accessible for 365 days of the year.
 That was until products like this came along.

 No matter whether it is raining outside or there is a snow storm you will still be able to either work on facets of your swing or take part in 18 holes with this by your side.
-Also thanks to the small nature of this product it would be great for garage use as it won’t take up too much space.
+Also thanks to the small nature of this product it would be one of the best garage golf simulators as it won’t take up too much space.

 Related: How Much Space For A Golf Simulator?